-No social insurance and similar contributions nor any other defined benefit contributions plan costs were incurred for the Group in relation to its key management personnel in either 2014 or 2013.
+No social insurance and similar contributions nor any other defined benefit contributions plan costs were incurred for the Group in relation to its key management personnel in either 2015 or 2014.

-Noam Lanir, through an Israeli partnership, is the major shareholder of Babylon Limited, an Israel based Internet Services Company.
-The Group as of 31 December 2014 held a total of 1.941m shares at a value of USD 0.922m (2013: 3.915m shares at a value of USD 9.3m) which represents 4% of its effective voting rights.
-The investment in Babylon Ltd is included within public equity investments under financial assets at fair value through profit or loss (note 5).
+Noam Lanir, through an Israeli partnership, is the major shareholder of Babylon Limited, an Israel basedInternet Services Company.
+The Group as of 31 December 2015 held a total of 1.941m shares at a value of USD 0.931m (2014: 1.941m shares at a value of USD 0.922m) which represents 4% of its effective voting rights.
+Theinvestment in Babylon Ltd is included within public equity investments under financial assets at fair valuethrough profit or loss (note 5).

-During the year the Group received administrative services of USD 0.103m (2013: nil) in connection with investments from another related company Mash Medical Life Tree Marketing Ltd.
+During the year the Group received administrative services of USD 0.039m (2014: 0.103) in connection with investments from another related company, Mash Medical Life Tree Marketing Ltd.